ialhabbal/Save_It/README.md

 ![Save_It Node](https://raw.githubusercontent.com/ialhabbal/Save_It/main/save_it.png)

+## Update 1.2.1

+"Open Output Folder" Now opens in the foreground.

 ## Update 1.2.0

 - The Favorite Folders dialogue box can now be resized by dragging its bottom-right corner.